Plasmonic detection of Rashba spin-orbit coupling in monolayer transition-metal dichalcogenides

-{\it Results and discussion - } In this Letter, we take monolayer molybdenum disulfide (ML-MoS$_2$) as an illustrative example.
-We consider a $n$-type ML-MoS$_2$ placed on a silicon dioxide (SiO$_2$) substrate.
+{\it Results and discussion. } In this Letter, we take monolayer molybdenum disulfide (ML-MoS$_2$) as an illustrative example.
+We consider an $n$-type ML-MoS$_2$ placed on a silicon dioxide (SiO$_2$) substrate.
 The RSOC strength $\lambda_R$ can be tuned via an external electrical field and is treated as an input parameter in our analysis.
 The following material parameters for ML-MoS$_2$ \cite{xiao2012,kormanyos2014,liu2013three} are used in our numerical calculations: $a=3.193$~\text{\AA}, $t=1.1~\text{eV}$, $\Delta=0.83$~eV, $\lambda_c=-1.5$~meV, $\lambda_v =$~74 meV.
 The parameters of other typical ML-TMDs~\cite{hien2020magneto}, such as ML-MoSe$_2$, ML-WS$_2$, ML-WSe$_2$, etc., can also be considered in this model.
-All calculations are performed at a temperature of $T = 10$~K.
+All calculations are performed at a temperature of $T = 10$~K. It should be noted that temperature would also affect the plasmon properties due to the smoothness of the Fermi-Dirac distribution and the blueshifts of the energies required for electronic transitions between spin-split subbands.
+Thereby, the minimum energy gap $\Omega_R$ separating the optical and acoustic plasmon modes is enhanced at $T =$ 300 K (see Fig. S2 in the SM \cite{Supplementarymaterial}).

-Fig.~\ref{Fig1} shows schematic conduction band profiles of ML-MoS$_2$ in the $K$ valley and the corresponding electron energy loss function (EELF), given by $-\text{Im}[1/\epsilon(\mathbf{q}, \omega)]$, at fixed electron density.
+Figure~\ref{Fig1} shows schematic conduction band profiles of ML-MoS$_2$ in the $K$ valley and the corresponding electron energy loss function $L(\mathbf{q}, \omega)$, at fixed electron density.
 The EELF characterizes the energy absorbed by a fast electron traversing the material.
 Cases with and without RSOC are compared.

-In the absence of RSOC, as shown in Figs.~\ref{Fig1}(a) and (c), the spin index is a good quantum number.
-The conduction subbands are characterized by distinct spin-up and spin-down states, and inter-subband transitions are forbidden.
-Consequently, in Fig.~\ref{Fig1}(c) only a plasmon mode appears in the EELF that is induced by intra-subband transitions.
+In the absence of RSOC, as shown in Figs.~\ref{Fig1}(a) and ~\ref{Fig1}(c), the spin index is a good quantum number.
+The conduction subbands are characterized by distinct spin-up and spin-down states, and intersubband transitions are forbidden.
+Consequently, in Fig.~\ref{Fig1}(c) only a plasmon mode appears in the EELF that is induced by intrasubband transitions.